 ๐งช Velora Lab: Experiment Log

 This page documents the iterative development of a starch-based biodegradable material through controlled experiments.
-Each version (V1–V4) represents a single change in processing conditions and structure formation.
+Each version (V1–V4) represents a specific change in processing conditions and its effect on structure formation.

 ๐งช V1 Prototype